Geography crossword puzzle. Geography crossword Difficult questions about Africa

 Sudan - Khartoum, Ethiopia - Addis Ababa, Somalia - Mogadishu, Tanzania - Dar es Salaam, Zambia - Lusaka.

-5. This type is characterized by the development within the territory of several places of extraction of raw materials, the organization of its transport to the port for subsequent export.
+5. This type is characterized by the development within the territory of several places for the extraction of raw materials, the organization of its transport to the port for subsequent export.
 Most often, the port is the capital of the country.

-7. Extremely tense situation with fuel resources, among which firewood plays a significant role.
+7. An extremely tense situation with fuel resources, among which firewood plays a significant role.

 8. Mozambique.
 Maputo.

-9. This is the Witwatersrand - a large industrial area in South Africa with a center in Johannesburg.
+9. This is the Witwatersrand - a large industrial region in South Africa with its center in Johannesburg.
 The mining industry, ferrous metallurgy, and mechanical engineering are developed here.

 10. League of Arab States.
-Strengthening the economic and political cooperation of the Arab states, incl.
+Strengthening economic and political cooperation between Arab states, incl.
 African.

 Geography crossword